Search Ashworth College

 Veterinary practices make it their mission to provide the finest care to our animal friends.
-Thanks to advancements in medicine and the field of animal health, there is a growing need for more highly-trained staff to care for our pets.
-The perfect role to provide this care — the veterinary technician, or vet tech.
-And with a projected 19 percent job growth between 2014 and 2024, according to the U.S. Bureau of Labor and Statistics, it’s the fastest growing career in veterinary services.
+Thanks to advancements in medicine and the field of animal health, there is a growing need for more highly trained staff to care for our pets.
+The perfect role to provide this care is the veterinary technician, or vet tech.
+With a projected 19 percent job growth between 2014 and 2024, it’s the fastest growing career in veterinary services.
 There is no better time than the present to enroll in a veterinary technician program.

-Nearly two thirds of households in the U.S. own one or more pets, according to a Harris poll, and the love we have for our pets shows no end.
+Nearly two thirds of households in the U.S. own one or more pets and the love we have for our pets shows no end.
 In fact, 90 percent of these households think of their pets as family members.

 When illness or injury hits a furry family member, we don’t wait to get the care they need.
 Year after year, Americans spend an increasing amount of money to keep their furry family members healthy of common and unusual ailments.
 In 2015, the American Pet Products Association reported that Americans spent $15.42 billion on vet care.